 Everyone attending will have an opportunity to share ideas and interact with other participants (if they so desire).

-M. Cristina de la Escosura is a post-doctoral researcher in Ancient History at the University of Zaragoza with the Research Group HIBERUS.
+M. Cristina de la Escosura is a post-doctoral researcher in Ancient History at the University of Zaragoza with the Research Group HIBERUS .
 Her research focuses on Epigraphy, Onomastics, Citizenship, and Administration in the Late Republic.
-She is the Director of the Fasti Congressuum project.
+She is part of the Epigraphy.info community.
 Further details are available on her university webpage.

-Tom Hillard is an Honorary Associate Professor with the Department of Ancient History, Macquarie University, New South Wales, Australia.
-His interests are broad (including ancient harbour studies), but his chief research interests are in Roman social history and the politics of the Roman Republic.
+Tom Hillard is an Honorary Associate Professor within the Discipline of Ancient History in the Department of History and Archaeology, Macquarie University, New South Wales, Australia.
+His chief research interests are in Roman social history and the politics of the Roman Republic.

-Alina Kozlovski is currently a Curatorial Assistant at the Santa Barbara Museum of Art and a Research Affiliate at the University of Sydney.
+Alina Kozlovski is a Curatorial Assistant at the Santa Barbara Museum of Art and a Research Affiliate at the University of Sydney.
 She completed her PhD at the University of Cambridge which explored how the Romans of the late republican and early imperial period curated their past using material remains, focusing on themes of ruins and architectural reconstruction.
 More recently she completed a postdoc at the British School at Rome where she researched the history of how stories of regal Rome have been presented in museum spaces.
-Find her on Twitter, @AlinaKozlovski.
+Find her on Twitter.
+Select Publications.

 Antonio Lopez Garcia (PhD, History and Archaeology of the Ancient World, 2014) is a postdoctoral researcher of ‘Law, Governance and Space’ (SpaceLaw), a project funded by the European Research Council based in the Centre for European Studies at the University of Helsinki.
 He teaches Roman Topography and Roman Administration at the Faculty of Humanities.
 He is currently researching the physical spaces of Roman administration from the republican period to the Late Antiquity in the Urbs.
 His first book Los Auditoria de Adriano y el Athenaeum de Roma based on his award-winning doctoral thesis about the halls discovered around the Forum of Trajan in Rome was published in 2015 in Florence.
 Recently, he has been working on the spaces for meetings and tribunals in Rome and has discovered the remains of a Roman road in Guadix (Granada, Spain).
 Further information is available on his faculty webpage.